ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 The process of causal profiling can be summarized as:

-*If you speed up a given block of code by X%, the application will execute Y% faster*.
+*If you speed up a given block of code by X%, the application will run Y% faster*.

 Causal profiling directs parallel application developers to where they should focus their optimization efforts by quantifying the potential impact of optimizations.
 Causal profiling is rooted in the concept